-Here’s a big number: $94 billion.
-That’s how much the Internet of Things-enabled retail market could be worth by 2025 as more and more retail-related businesses adopt IoT technology to improve a variety of products and services — from warehousing and equipment maintenance to supply chain management and, of course, shopping itself.
+Here’s a big number: $1.6 trillion.
+That’s how much the Internet-of-Things-enabled market could be worth by 2025.
+As more and more businesses adopt IoT technology, one highly affected area has been the sector of retail.
+IoT is being used to improve a variety of products and services across the retail and commerce industry — from warehousing and equipment maintenance to supply chain management and, of course, shopping itself.

 “With the growth of the internet of things, customers will enjoy an increasingly connected or ‘smart’ shopping experience through a network of connections linking the physical and digital worlds into an ecosystem of devices, including vehicles, stores and software,” Walmart CEO Doug McMillon has written.
 “The internet of things, drones, delivery robots, 3D-printing and self-driving cars will allow retailers to further automate and optimize supply chains too.
 Both sides of the equation – demand and supply – will change dramatically.”